Fees and charges under the RTI Act

 Access charges

-Access charges are the cost of giving the applicant access to a document21, for example the cost of photocopies.
-They apply whether or not the document contains the applicant’s personal information.
+Access charges are the cost of giving the applicant access to a document.
+They apply even if the document contains the applicant’s personal information.

-The access charge for a document—except where access is given to an A4 black and white photocopy—is the actual cost incurred by the agency for::
+The access charges for a document are set out in the RTI Regulation and—except where access is given to an A4 black and white copy—are the actual cost incurred by the agency for:

-- transcribing audio recordings (of words), shorthand writing or codified words22
+• transcribing audio recordings (of words), shorthand writing or codified words

-- creating a written document using equipment usually available to the agency for retrieving or collating stored information23 (for example printing a report from a database); or
+• creating a written document using equipment usually available to the agency for retrieving or collating stored information (for example printing a report from a database); or

-The cost of giving access to an A4 black and white photocopy is $0.25 per page.24
+The cost of giving access to an A4 black and white copy is, as at 1 July 2025, $0.25 per page.

 Giving access in electronic form

 There is no cost for providing access by email or on a disc.
-These costs are specifically excluded from the access charge by both the RTI and IP Regulations.25
+These costs are specifically excluded from the access charge by the RTI Regulation.

 Access provided through other electronic methods can be charged at the actual cost of giving access.
 However, if giving access using these methods—for example a weblink from which documents can be downloaded—involves no cost to the agency, they will attract no access charges.